pachyderm/pachyderm/doc/reference/pipeline_spec.md

 `input.cron.overwrite` is a flag to specify whether you want the timestamp file to be overwritten on each tick.
-It is optional, and if not specified it will default to simply writting new files each tick.
-What this means is that by default, pachd will process only the new data since the previous tick on each tick.
-If true, pachd will reprocess _all_ the data on each tick.
+It is optional, and if not specified it will default to simply writing new files each tick.
+What this means is that by default, pachd expects only the new information to be written out for each tick, and will combine that data with the data from the previous ticks.
+If `"overwrite"` is set to `true`, it expects the full dataset to be written out for each tick and will replace previous outputs with the new data written out.

 #### Git Input (alpha feature)